wcasper/math107spring2021/_homework/hw8/hw8.md

 Of course, the observer's measurements will have a certain amount of measurement error.

-* (a) Perform a **linear curve fit** of this data set to the cubic equation above.
+* (a) Perform a **least squares fit** of this data set to the cubic equation above.
 You may use MATLAB to calculate the necessary matrix products and solve the required system, but be sure to carefully document everything you do by hand.
 * (b) Use the curve fit you found to estimate the jerk $$j$$ for this particular rocket.